oluremiabayomi/oluremiabayomi.github.io/aboutme.md

 ---
 layout: page
 title: Oluremi Abayomi, Ph.D.
-subtitle: Building tomorrow through human interactions.
+subtitle: Laying the bricks of tomorrow's society through student-centered learning and teaching.
 ---

-Currently, I am an assistant professor at Northwood University.
-I teach Mathematics, Statistics, and Data Analytics, based on extensive experience in leveraging quantitative methods for providing veritable insight into underlying data patterns.
+Currently, I am an Assistant Professor at Northwood University where I teach Mathematics, Statistics, and Data Analytics, based on my extensive experience in leveraging quantitative methods for providing veritable insight into underlying data patterns.

 Entrepreneurial and commercially astute, I am a self-motivated, well-grounded change agent with strong work ethics, original thought, and a life-long passion for continuous learning and meeting set targets through unrelenting analysis, analytics, and collaboration.